b-4her/educational-management-system/README.md

 3. **Keyboard Interrupts (Ctrl+C) Navigation**
    I tried to implement Ctrl+C as a shortcut for navigating back to previous menus.
 However, this approach was inconsistent and sometimes caused the program to exit or behave unexpectedly.
 While I couldn’t fully resolve this, it was a valuable lesson in handling keyboard interrupts and user input gracefully.

-4. **Data Consistency and Corruption** *(Potential Challenge)*
-   Since the system relies on file-based storage, there’s a risk of data corruption if the program is interrupted during a save operation.
-Implementing backup or atomic write strategies could help mitigate this risk.

 Overall, these challenges helped me learn about error handling, data management, and the importance of planning for edge cases in software development.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>